magento/devdocs/src/_includes/cloud/patch.md

 *  [Custom patches](#cloud-patch-custom)

-   Custom patches can be provided by Magento to address a specific issue you raised in a Support ticket.
+   Custom patches can be provided by Adobe to address a specific issue you raised in a Support ticket.
 Third-party module / extension developers can also provide a custom patch.

    Copy custom patches to the `m2-hotfixes` directory and test them on your locally.
 After successfully testing them, push the patches to the remote server.